 UNE strongly recommends its workers, students and visitors give careful consideration to protecting themselves, their families and the wider community against COVID-19 by getting vaccinated.
-For people who are aged 18 years and over and the second dose of COVID-19 vaccine was delivered more than six months ago - booster vaccinations are recommended to strengthen the immune system and against serious illness from COVID-19.
+For people who are aged 18 years and over ,as of January 2022 a booster dose of COVID-19 vaccine within three months of the second dose is recommended to strengthen the immune system and against serious illness from COVID-19.